OpenTTD/website/_posts/2021-02-02-openttd-on-steam.md

 Why not release our own, verified, builds on those stores!

 And this is exactly what we have been doing lately.
-And when I say "we", a bit ironic to me, I mean the two developers that are around longest (myself and orudge).
+And when I say "we", a bit ironic to me, I mean the two developers that are around longest (myself and orudge) ;)

 A while back orudge added OpenTTD to the [Microsoft Store](https://www.microsoft.com/en-us/p/openttd-official/9ncjg5rvrr1c).
 And today, I am happy to announce we will be on [Steam](https://store.steampowered.com/app/1536610/OpenTTD/) too!